 Eve E. Cohen, DVM

 Dr. Cohen received her DVM from St. Matthew's University in Grand Cayman in 2014, with her clinical year at the University of Illinois at Urbana-Champaign.
 After school, she rotated through a small animal medicine and surgery internship at BluePearl Veterinary Partners in New York City and has been practicing in the NY area ever since.
 Dr. Cohen also has a Bachelor of Arts in Creative Writing from Skidmore College.
 Her special interests include anesthesia and pain management, geriatric dogs and cats, as well as wildlife rescue and rehabilitation.
-She lives in Speonk with her one-and-a-half-eared cat, Helmet.
+She lives in Speonk with her fiancé and their cats, Bigsby, Hendrix, and one-and-a-half-eared Helmet.